- HEE recognised Roadmap Supervisors are being trained by HEE Roadmap National Trainers or are existing GP educational supervisors.

 - The portfolio of evidence for stage 2 must use the portfolio tools in the framework otherwise the evidence will not be valid.
 Each Roadmap has a table of requirements for stage 2.

 - One COT & one CBD per month is stated in the roadmap and this should take an average of 45-60 minutes a month.
+These must be completed by a Roadmap Supervisor (as must CEPs assessments)

 - Feedback from patients/the public and the primary care team also provide evidence for your portfolio.
 The portfolio tools with guidance how to use them is included in the Roadmap appendices.